 She has a teaching background (32 years at Hazelwood West High School teaching Social Studies) and coaching background, coaching cheer as head coach for Hazelwood West (18 years) and Parkway West (10 years) while teaching.
 She loves building into the lives of students and is energized by them.

 Kathy has been a parent at Heritage since 2012 and the Office Manager for two years.
 She has a degree in Elementary Education from Wheaton College and spent six years teaching sixth graders before staying home with her children.
 She has lead Bible studies, and been a school librarian.
 She has lived all over the country, coast to coast, but loves life in St. Louis.
-She has two college aged kids and a senior at Heritage this year.
-She loves sitting by the fire with the dog and spending time with family.
+She has three college aged kids.
+She loves sitting by the fire with the dogs and spending time with family.
 She considers it a privilege to share Heritage with new families and and to share her experiences here as a parent.